mcc-us/bookkeeping/_pages/1-glossary.md

 17. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)

-17. *DEA-LER*: = Dividends, Expenses, Assets & Liabilities, Equity, Revenue; 1-3=Debits, 4-6=Credits
+18. *DEA-LER*: = Dividends, Expenses, Assets & Liabilities, Equity, Revenue; 1-3=Debits, 4-6=Credits

-18. *Double-declining-depreciation*: Rate is twice simple linear Depreciation.
+19. *Double-declining-depreciation*: Rate is twice simple linear Depreciation.

-19. *Drawing Account*: An account that records owner withdrawals from the business, reducing their equity.
+20. *Drawing Account*: An account that records owner withdrawals from the business, reducing their equity.

-20. *Equity*: synonyms
+21. *Equity*: synonyms
     1. Ownership interest
     2. Investment: Highlights the financial stake
     3. Net assets: Focuses on the difference between assets and liabilities, representing the residual value owned by shareholders.
     4. Capital: Broad term referring to the funds invested in a business.
     5. Net worth

-1. *Fair market value*: The current value of an asset or the price the asset would bring if sold on the open market.
+22. *Fair market value*: The current value of an asset or the price the asset would bring if sold on the open market.

-1. *Financial interest*: A claim on a company's profits or assets, typically represented by ownership through shares or investments, granting rights to dividends, voting power, and potential capital appreciation. **Think of An economic stake in a company**, expecting financial rewards.
+23. *Financial interest*: A claim on a company's profits or assets, typically represented by ownership through shares or investments, granting rights to dividends, voting power, and potential capital appreciation. **Think of An economic stake in a company**, expecting financial rewards.

-20. *Footing*: A calculation and sum written showing debits or credits of a column to check for accuracy.
+24. *Footing*: A calculation and sum written showing debits or credits of a column to check for accuracy.

-21. *Fundamental accounting equation*: **A = L + E / DEAR-CLIP**
+25. *Fundamental accounting equation*: **A = L + E / DEAR-CLIP**

-22. *DEAR-CLIP*: **Drawings + Expenses + Assets + Receivables = Capital + Liabilities + Income + Payables**
+26. *DEAR-CLIP*: **Drawings + Expenses + Assets + Receivables = Capital + Liabilities + Income + Payables**

-23. *Depreciation*: The systematic allocation of an asset's cost over its useful life as an expense. (**Think: spreading out the cost of using something over time**)
+27. *Depreciation*: The systematic allocation of an asset's cost over its useful life as an expense. (**Think: spreading out the cost of using something over time**)

-24. *General Journal*: The chronological record of all transactions before they are categorized and distributed to individual accounts. (**The first "bucket" for all transactions**)
+28. *General Journal*: The chronological record of all transactions before they are categorized and distributed to individual accounts. (**The first "bucket" for all transactions**)

-25. *General Ledger*: The central accounting record containing individual accounts for assets, liabilities, equity, income, and expenses. **The diary of a business.**
+29. *General Ledger*: The central accounting record containing individual accounts for assets, liabilities, equity, income, and expenses. **The diary of a business.**

-26. *Income Statement*: alias; Statement of Operations, Profit and Loss Statement
+30. *Income Statement*: alias; Statement of Operations, Profit and Loss Statement
    1. Consists of **Only Revenue and Expense accounts**

-27. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.
+31. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.

-28. *Journal*: A formal record of financial transactions in chronological order, typically with debits and credits for each Entry. (**Record of original entry**)
+32. *Journal*: A formal record of financial transactions in chronological order, typically with debits and credits for each Entry. (**Record of original entry**)

-29. *Journalizing*: Analyzing and recording transactions in a journal using debits and credits according to accounting principles. (**Putting transactions into words & numbers)**
+33. *Journalizing*: Analyzing and recording transactions in a journal using debits and credits according to accounting principles. (**Putting transactions into words & numbers)**

-30. *List of approved suppliers*: Used as an internal control.
+34. *List of approved suppliers*: Used as an internal control.

-31. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each Account based on entries in the general journal. **The record of final entry**
+35. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each Account based on entries in the general journal. **The record of final entry**

-32. *Normal Balance*: The normal balance of an account is its **increase** side.
+36. *Normal Balance*: The normal balance of an account is its **increase** side.

-33. *Permanent Account*: Accounts carried over to the next accounting period that reflect long-term financial standing **assets, liabilities, and equity**.
+37. *Permanent Account*: Accounts carried over to the next accounting period that reflect long-term financial standing **assets, liabilities, and equity**.

-34. *Prepaid Expenses*: Expenses are paid in advance but have not been used or consumed. **Think: paying ahead of time but still waiting to use it**.
+38. *Prepaid Expenses*: Expenses that are paid in advance but have not been used or consumed.
+Think: rent or insurance.

-35. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.
+39. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.

-36. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts first, followed by liabilities and owner's equity.
+40. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts first, followed by liabilities and owner's equity.

-37. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **Scrap value**
+41. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **Scrap value**

-38. *Slide*: An accidental **movement of a decimal point**.
+42. *Slide*: An accidental **movement of a decimal point**.

-39. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**
+43. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**

-40. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. **Linear depreciation with a slope = -1.**
+44. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. **Linear depreciation with a slope = -1.**

-41. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end **Cost of goods sold, revenue**, etc.
+45. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end **Cost of goods sold, revenue**, etc.

-42. *Transposition*: Accidentally **Switching the order of digits** in a number.
+46. *Transposition*: Accidentally **Switching the order of digits** in a number.

-43. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.
+47. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.